 |College:||West Virginia 1991|

-Brant Berkstresser oversees Harvard's Sports Medicine Department and works directly with Harvard's Football, Sailing and Golf teams.
-He is also a preceptor within Boston University’s and Salem State University’s CAATE approved undergraduate athletic training program.
+Brant Berkstresser oversees Harvard's Sports Medicine Department which includes 3 team physicians, 14 certified athletic trainers, sports dietician, chiropractor, physical therapist, 12 athletic training students as well various specialists.
+Berkstresser works directly with Harvard's football, sailing and golf teams.
+In addition, he is also a preceptor within Boston University, Lasell College and Salem State University CAATE approved undergraduate athletic training program.

 Berkstresser began his tenure at Harvard in July 2008.